jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - Delete: Requests the monaco editor to delete the selected text.
   - Clear selection: Requests the monaco editor to clear the current selection.
   - Select all: Requests the monaco editor to select all the text.
-# MarkdownCode > components > body
-- The body component is the main part of the application.
-- It contains a horizontal splitter that divides its area.
-- On the left side of the horizontal splitter is an outline component.
-- On the right side is a vertical splitter.
-- The vertical splitter has an editor component at the top and a results view component at the bottom.
-- The body component has event handlers for the 'onPositionChanged' callback of both the horizontal and vertical splitters.
-- These event handlers store the new position values.
-- When the body component is unloaded, the last positions of the splitters are stored in local storage.
-- When the body component is loaded:
-  - The last positions of the splitters are restored from local storage.
-  - The clientWidth and clientHeight of the component are retrieved.
-  - If there is no previous value for the vertical splitter or the value is larger than the clientWidth, the value 'clientWidth / 4' is used instead.
-  - If there is no previous value for the horizontal splitter or the value is larger than the clientHeight, the value 'clientHeight / 4' is used instead.
 # MarkdownCode > components > body > results view > results view context menu
 - The results-view-context-menu is a component that wraps the Dropdown antd component.
 - It requires the properties 'transformer' and 'key' to be provided.